-Needless to say, cheap fares come with caveats, and many have came to learnt that ancillary charges for check-in luggage, meals, or even seat reservation can add up fast.
+We are focusing on the Low-cost carriers: Tigerair, SCOOT, Jetstar which has revolutionized the way people traveled.
+Needless to say, cheap fares come with caveats.
+Many of us would have come to learn that ancillary charges for check-in luggage, meals, or even seat reservation can add up quickly.

-To understand the impact of credit card charges on airfares, let’s take a look at fares on these 3 routes as samples:
+To understand the impact of credit card charges on airfares, we look at fares on these 3 routes as examples:

 - Singapore to Boracay return (on Tigerair)

 - Singapore to Kuala Lumpur return (on AirAsia)

 - Return to Singapore to Bangkok (on Scoot)

 While the list above is certainly not exhaustive, they should serve as a good reference since they are among the largest LCCs operating out of Changi.

 So I did a quick search on TigerAir for a return flight from Singapore to Boracay, Philippines, a fairly popular beach destination.
 The departing flight is on 19th Oct while the return leg is on 23rd Oct.

 At S$188.24, I would say it’s quite a bargain!
 However, at this point, costs would begin to add up if one does not watch his screen carefully.
 Besides the usual rhetoric involving luggage, travel insurance, seat selection and meals, let’s narrow down on the last component of the booking: PAYMENT.

 When paying by credit card, the Tigerair website charges S$18 as processing fee (as seen above).
 Considering the ticket price is only S$188, the fee is an additional 10% to the overall price.
 In comparison, the use of AXS terminal decreases booking fee by about two thirds to S$6 (S$5 charged by the carrier and S$1 by AXS).
 On top of that, AXS terminals are conveniently located near MRT stations (as seen below).